Holgate, York: Sports

 York Railway Institute Football Club play their home games at New Lane.
 York RI have a reasonable history in non-league football as they once played in the Northern Counties East Football League.
 Rugby and Hockey are also catered for at the Railway Institute with this being the home ground for York Lokomotive who play in the Rugby League Conference Yorkshire Premier Division.

 Religion

 There are five main places of worship in Holgate.
-They are St Paul's Church on Holgate Road, Holgate Methodist Church on Acomb Road, St Barnabas Parish Church on Jubilee Terrace and the Church of the Holy Redeemer on Boroughbridge Road and the York congregation of the Church of Jesus Christ of Latter-day Saints (LDS Church) on Acomb Road.
+They are St Paul's Church on Holgate Road, Holgate Methodist Church on Acomb Road, St Barnabas' Church on Jubilee Terrace and the Holy Redeemer Church on Boroughbridge Road and the York congregation of the Church of Jesus Christ of Latter-day Saints (LDS Church) on Acomb Road.
 St Paul's Church was built in 1851 to cater to the increasing population of railway workers in the area and became the seat of its own parish in 1856.
 St Barnabas, built between 1902 and 1904, became its own parish in 1912, being formerly under St Paul's.

 Notable residents

 Lindley Murray, the noted grammarian, settled in Holgate after going into exile following the American War of Independence.

+Holgate was the home of Moses B. Cotsworth, inventor of the International Fixed Calendar and 13-month calendar reformer.
+He lived in 3, Severus House, where he wrote The Rational Almanac, (1905).
+He later lived in Severus House before emigrating to Vancouver, British Columbia where he died in 1943.